-• Submit proposed apps for review to ensure they were properly documented and did not contravene the program requirements (Section 3.3.2188 and 3.3.3189);
+- Submit proposed apps for review to ensure they were properly documented and did not contravene the program requirements (Section 3.3.2 and 3.3.3); - Configure apps to use IAP when the purchases are subject to the commission (Section 3.2.(f)); and

-188. "Except as set forth in the next paragraph, an Application may not download or install executable code.
+188 "Except as set forth in the next paragraph, an Application may not download or install executable code.
 Interpreted code may be downloaded to an Application but only so long as such code: (a) does not change the primary purpose of the Application by providing features or functionality that are inconsistent with the intended and advertised purpose of the Application as submitted to the App Store, (b) does not create a store or storefront for other code or applications, and (c) does not bypass signing, sandbox, or other security features of the OS.